filamentphp/filament/packages/tables/docs/01-installation.md

 ## New Laravel projects

-To get started with the table builder quickly, you can set up [Alpine.js](https://alpinejs.dev), [TailwindCSS](https://tailwindcss.com) and [Livewire](https://laravel-livewire.com) with these commands:
+To get started with the table builder quickly, you can set up [Alpine.js](https://alpinejs.dev), [Tailwind CSS](https://tailwindcss.com) and [Livewire](https://laravel-livewire.com) with these commands:

 ```bash
 composer require filament/tables:"^2.0"